fxnseca/fxnseca/README.md

 ## About me: 🙋🏼‍♀️
 <b> *I'm Lavínia Fonseca!*

 IT technician, graduated in 2014 by the Pronatec Government Program, and now, I'm a Computer Science student at the [Federal University of Ouro Preto](https://ufop.br/).
-I am currently part of the Junior Company, Voluta Soluções Digitais, where I work as a Project Manager.
 Living in Ouro Preto, Brazil, I'm having the most hard, but great expearence of my life.

 A great enthusiast and curious about the tech world! 🌎